Medical Waste Generators

 Small Quantity Generators

-For the two types of medical waste, biohazardous and sharps waste, the storage times do differ.
+The storage times for biohazardous and sharps waste do differ.
 A facility that generates less than 20 pounds of biohazardous waste per month may store it for 30 days.
 The waste may be stored for up to 90 days if kept at 32° F or below.
-Sharps waste can be stored for 30 days, once the container is full.
+Any amount of sharps waste can be stored for 30 days, once the container is full.
 To determine how frequently your facility requires pickup by a medical waste transporter, you should weigh the amount of biohazardous waste generated in one month.
 Do not include the amount of sharps waste generated in the weight.

 Trauma Scene Waste